-The 2013 volume on War, Peace, and Human Nature: The Convergence of Evolutionary and Cultural Views is a most important publication.
-This is very timely, as it tackles many of the issues which emerged in Jared Diamond’s use of ethnographic evidence in The World Until Yesterday, and is also connected to Napoleon Chagnon’s new Noble Savages memoir, as well as the 2013 forum on The Edge.
+The 2013 volume on War, Peace, and Human Nature: The Convergence of Evolutionary and Cultural Views is an important intervention in public discourse.
+This edited volume is very timely.
+It tackles many of the issues which emerged in Jared Diamond’s use of ethnographic evidence in The World Until Yesterday.
+Ideas about War, Peace, and Human Nature are also connected to Napoleon Chagnon’s 2013 Noble Savages memoir, as well as the forum on The Edge.
 The War, Peace, and Human Nature volume provides a huge dose of empirical insight.

-Editor Douglas P. Fry assembles a very interesting cross-section of highly qualified researchers–see the table of contents at Oxford University Press.
+Editor Douglas P. Fry assembles a very interesting cross-section of highly qualified researchers.
+The table of contents at Oxford University Press reveals the breadth and depth of coverage.
 When I wrote the review of Diamond, I concentrated mainly on what immediately came to mind from how anthropologists examine the ethnographic record.
 I was not enough aware of how these issues have become entangled with evolutionary psychology, Steven Pinker, and return to the long-running theme of Human Nature and Anthropology.

-There has been a recent circulation and recycling of stories emphasizing an inner core of human violence and cooperation to wage war.
+Since the turn of the century, there has been a circulation and recycling of stories emphasizing an inner core of human violence and cooperation to wage war.
 In this story, those core human tendencies are only subdued by modern states and modern moral codes.
 The classic anthropological lesson of insisting on studying humans as inextricable from history and culture is lost.
 Moreover, these recycled brutal savage myths circulate at the highest levels of society–Bill Gates is a Jared Diamond & Steven Pinker fanboy.

 Brian Ferguson contributes two crucial chapters, “Pinker’s List: Exaggerating Prehistoric War Mortality” and “The Prehistory of War and Peace in Europe and the Near East.”
 Ferguson has posted both chapters to his Rutgers website–very helpful since the current hardcover price is limited mostly to library purchases.
 However, with the posted Ferguson pdfs, the Amazon book preview, and the Google Books preview, can get a pretty good sense of the content.